pbernet/scala_gear_simulation/README.md

 ## History

-### Update to akka 2.5.23 and Scala 2.12.9
+### Update to akka 2.5.23 and Scala 2.13.0
-- Update pom.xml
+- Update pom.xml, note that scala-swing is now maintained by the community
-- Remove obsolete stuff
+- Remove obsolete stuff and minor refactorings

 ### Update to akka 2.5.4 and Scala 2.11.11
 - Update pom.xml